 < Insert Newsletter or Links or Stories>

-It’s quite natural for any new hire to learn about the insides of the company.
-This could be information pertaining to your culture, hierarchy, how teams function, social presence, etc. This is going to excite them indeed.
-Ruminating on that fact, perhaps, this is how word-of-mouth about your employer branding spreads!
+It’s quite natural for any new hire to be curious about the company they’ve joined.
+This could be information pertaining to your culture, hierarchy, how teams function, social presence, etc. Ruminating on that fact, perhaps, this is how word-of-mouth about your employer branding spreads!

 Things you want to talk about in your culture stories segment